Milky oats slushies

 Whole grains are magic; enjoying them daily means no statins and far less aggressive tumours especially of the colo-rectal region.
 Need more be said?

 Every family should consider keeping bees; natural honey is so hard to come by.
-Once processed it becomes highly glycemic[3]; should be avoided along with sugar and refined grains if we want to live long in the land.
+Once processed it becomes highly glycemic[3]; to be avoided along with sugar and refined grains if we want to live long in the land.

 Over half of the population is now either pre-diabetic or has the full blown disease; getting back to whole grains and natural honey[5] is part of the solution.